apache/spark-website/releases/_posts/2015-03-13-spark-release-1-3-0.md

 ## Upgrading to Spark 1.3
 Spark 1.3 is binary compatible with Spark 1.X releases, so no code changes are necessary.
 This excludes API’s marked explicitly as unstable.

-As part of stabilizing the Spark SQL API, the `SchemaRDD` class has been extended renamed to `DataFrame`.
+As part of stabilizing the Spark SQL API, the `SchemaRDD` class has been renamed to `DataFrame`.
 Spark SQL's [migration guide](http://spark.apache.org/docs/1.3.0/sql-programming-guide.html#migration-guide) describes the upgrade process in detail.
 Spark SQL also now requires that column identifiers which use reserved words (such as "string" or "table") be escaped using backticks.

 ### Known Issues
 This release has few known issues which will be addressed in Spark 1.3.1: